Register Windows Admin Center with Azure

 If you don't have an existing ID, select Create new.

-If you're an Azure AD admin or if you used an existing application ID, you should see a confirmation that you're now connected to Azure AD.
+If you're a Microsoft Entra admin or if you used an existing application ID, you should see a confirmation that you're now connected to Microsoft Entra ID.
 You may see a Permissions requested dialog box.
 Select Accept.

-If you're not an Azure AD admin and you created a new application ID in the previous step by selecting Create new, ask your Azure AD admin to grant consent to the new Azure application ID.
+If you're not a Microsoft Entra admin and you created a new application ID in the previous step by selecting Create new, ask your Microsoft Entra admin to grant consent to the new Azure application ID.

 Select Sign in to sign into your Azure account.

-If you get a notice that you need admin approval, it might be because the Azure AD admin must grant permissions in the Azure portal, as described in Grant consent to the new Azure application ID.
+If you get a notice that you need admin approval, it might be because the Microsoft Entra admin must grant permissions in the Azure portal, as described in Grant consent to the new Azure application ID.
 If they've already done that and you're still getting the notice, try refreshing Windows Admin Center and signing in again by going to Settings > Account.